FK Sarajevo: Club's domestic revival

 Since March 2019, FK Sarajevo is run by Vietnamese businessman Nguyễn Hoài Nam and the PVF Investment and Trading, JSC (Promotion Fund of Vietnamese Football Talents F.C.).
 The club won back to back titles in Bosnia under managers Husref Musemić and Vinko Marinović; both 2018–19 and 2019–20 seasons of the Bosnian Premier League and a 2018–19 Bosnian Cup triumph as well.

 Since the onset of the COVID‑19 pandemic in 2020, FK Sarajevo faced a severe financial crisis as investments by the owner, matchday revenues, sponsorships, and commercial activities all but vanished.
 The club remained in a precarious situation until a pivotal ownership overhaul in mid‑2021 and early 2023.
 In August 2021, Bosnian‑American businessman Ismir Mirvić joined as a majority investor, and in early 2023, he formally became club president and head of operations alongside Vincent Tan's renewed active involvement in management and ownership.
 This ushered in a period of aggressive investment, characterized by record transfer expenditures and a rapid turnover of managers, each serving only short tenures.
-The revitalization culminated in Sarajevo ending a five‑season trophy drought by capturing the 2024–25 Bosnian Cup under Mirvić's presidency.
+The revitalization culminated in Sarajevo ending a five‑season trophy drought by capturing the 2024–25 Bosnian Cup under Mirvić's ownership.